ChengdaXu/android-interview-questions/README.md

     - Suspend: release the underlying thread for other usages
 - **Question**: Launch vs Async in Kotlin Coroutines
     - **Answer**: [Launch vs Async in Kotlin Coroutines](https://www.youtube.com/watch?v=B4AfTPpCU5o)
+    - The main difference between async and launch is that launch is used to start a computation that isn't expected to return a specific result. launch returns a Job that represents the coroutine.
+It is possible to wait until it completes by calling Job.join().
     - async starts a new coroutine and returns a Deferred object.
 Deferred represents a concept known by other names such as Future or Promise.
 It stores a computation, but it defers the moment you get the final result; it promises the result sometime in the future.
-    - The main difference between async and launch is that launch is used to start a computation that isn't expected to return a specific result. launch returns a Job that represents the coroutine.
-It is possible to wait until it completes by calling Job.join().
+    - If any exception comes inside the launch block, it crashes the application if we have not handled it.
+    - If any exception comes inside the async block, it is stored inside the resulting Deferred and is not delivered anywhere else, it will get silently dropped unless we handle it.
 - **Question**: internal visibility modifier in Kotlin
     - **Answer**: [internal visibility modifier in Kotlin](https://www.youtube.com/watch?v=wOHpuf74-cI)
     - intenral: Visible in the same module